robin277t/10-pin-bowling-challenge/README.md

 ## To Run this App

+**- If in Javascript:**
 - npm install (assuming node is installed)
 - run with command 'node bowling.js'
+- to run tests use command 'jest --coverage'

+**- If in Ruby:**
+- bundle install (assuming ruby is installed)
+- run with command 'ruby bowling.rb'
+- to run tests use command 'rspec'

 ## Bowling — how does it work?